JeffW12345/BBC-Sport-Football-Results-Web-Scraper/README.md

 Get a year's worth of football results from the BBC Sports website.

+The results are downloaded to a CSV file.

-An example spreadsheet is included in the same folder as the program file.
+An example CSV file is included in the same folder as the program file.

-NB - You will need to change the target folder on line 21 of Project.cs.
+NB - You will need to change the target folder for your CSV file, by altering line 21 of Project.cs.